 East Devon Branch report: Feb to Jun 2020

 At our Branch Annual General Meeting in February thanks were extended to Marienne Carnochan for her outstanding contribution to the branch, following her retirement from the committee after thirty three years of service.
-Jean Turner and David Mountford were unanimously voted on to the committee and were welcomed and thanked for filling the gap left by Marienne.
+Jean Turner and Derek Mountford were unanimously voted on to the committee and were welcomed and thanked for filling the gap left by Marienne.

 After the AGM Dr Todd Gray MBE, always a highly popular speaker at our branch, gave a challenging talk entitled “Not One of Us”.
 Spanning the six centuries from 1451 to 1952, Todd considered the lives of individuals who were singled out in Exeter for being different.
 Many factors, including politics and religion, alienated certain citizens from the rest of Exeter and there were different outcomes, including execution, for those deemed to be “not one of us”.
 The session concluded with a lively question time and discussion which continued over a cup of tea.